CocoaPress/docs/docs/Assembly/Hardware.md

 ![](../img/assembly/hardware/t_nut_post_2.png)

 We will be using a lot of post install T-nuts, these can be inserted into the extrusion slots at an angle and then rotated to clip into place, they should stay in position and not slide around easily.
-We will be using both M5 and M3 variants during the build so be sure to install the correct ones at each step
+We will be using both M5 and M3 variants during the build so be sure to install the correct ones at each step.